sairamesh2432/sairamesh2432/README.md

 - 🤖 Machine Learning
 - 📈 A/B Testing and Experimentation
 - 📚 Using data science to drive large-scale business decisions

+I am currently looking for full-time data science roles starting in Summer 2024.
+I would love to connect with you if you think I would be a good fit for your team!

 ## Companies I've Worked With
 <!-- align images left to right -->